 Although looking nice, the gold shocks of the Avante had a low capacity, and a limited travel, so in November 1988 Tamiya released the Hi-Cap shocks, that were more like the now more or less industry standard Kyosho gold shocks.
 For the front there was a set called “Hi-Cap Damper (Mini)” that came with a small shock tower to extend the height of the original top shock mount, as the shocks were longer than the Avante shocks.
 The rears were called “Hi-Cap Damper (Short)”, and did not need a new shock tower to fit the standard Avante.

-Another of the upgrades was the “Avante Carbon Graphite Chassis Set” that was released in December of 1988, and replaced the fiberglass chassis of the original Avante, and inverted the two chassis plates, bringing it more in line with the layout of it’s competitors, as well as extending the wheel base.
+Another of the upgrades was the “Avante Carbon Graphite Chassis Set” that was released in December of 1988, and replaced the fiberglass chassis of the original Avante, and inverted the two chassis plates, bringing it more in line with the layout of it’s competitors, as well as extending the wheel base and lowering the center of gravity.
 It also came with a new set of suspension arms, eliminating many of the millions of adjustment points of the original suspension.
 Many might think that reducing the number of adjustment possibilities is a downgrade, but in this case it’s not, just trust me, I used to run an Avante back in the day.
 The set also came with a new rear shock tower, meant to mount the earlier mentioned Hi-Cap shock absorbers further back on the car.

 In December 1988 the “Vanquish” was released.
 The Vanquish was more of an entry level model based on the Avante, but included some of the improvements that would later end up in the Egress.
 The model came with a plastic tub style chassis, and the yellow plastic CVA shocks, known from the earlier Tamiya models.
 The Vanquish did however come with the same lightweight wheels (only in white) and the suspension arms that would be supplied with the Egress half a year later.
 Using narrow wheels at the front was also a concept that was brought on to the Egress, and a change away from the “wide wheels all around” that was found on the Avante.